 1- Are Guard Dog Secures metal panels code compliant?

 Yes!
 We satisfy code requirements making your property inaccessible to unauthorized people.
-Our panels are a temporary installation.
+Our panels are a temporary installation and are removed from the property for free when you’ve finished with them.

 2- Do I own the panels once Guard Dog Secure installs them?

-No, GDS installs and rents it’s products to property owners or a representative of the owner.
+No, GDS installs and rents its panels and doors to property owners or a representative of the owner.
 We periodically inspect and maintain the installation until clients have finished with the panels which we then remove for free.
 We aim to keep your property code compliant and secure for the duration of its vacancy

 3- Why don’t I just use a plywood board-up service?